fedora-copr/flask-whooshee/README.md

 Entry.query.join(User).whooshee_search('chuck norris').order_by(Entry.id.desc()).all()
 ```

+*NOTE* When you're introducing flask-whooshee to a new application, you'll need to manually tell it to index your old data.
+You can do this by using [reindexing](#reindex).

 The whoosheer that is used for searching is, by default, selected based on the models participating in the query.
 This set of models is compared against the value of `models` attribute of each registered whoosheer and the one
 with an exact match is selected.
 You can override this behaviour by explicitly passing whoosheer that should be